-- A. Varicella (Chicken Pox) vaccine
+- Varicella (Chicken Pox) vaccine

-- B. Hepatitis A vaccine
+- Hepatitis A vaccine

-- C. Hepatitis B vaccine
+- Hepatitis B vaccine

-- D. Tetanus-Diptheria-Pertussis (Dtap) vaccine
+- Tetanus-Diptheria-Pertussis (Dtap) vaccine

-- E. Human Papillomavirus (HPV) vaccine
+- Human Papillomavirus (HPV) vaccine

-- F. Influenza (Flu) vaccine
+- Influenza (Flu) vaccine

-- G. Polio vaccine
+- Polio vaccine

-- H. COVID-19 vaccine
+- COVID-19 vaccine

-- I. Pneumococcal (for certain persons with specific medical conditions considered to be high-risk)
+- Pneumococcal (for certain persons with specific medical conditions considered to be high-risk)

 Duquesne University Health Services utilizes electronic medical records.
 If needed, the Duquesne University Immunization Verification Form (DUIVF) is available online and can be completed/signed by your medical provider.
-The DUIVF can be uploaded into the Health Services portal through DORI.
-Incoming students must also complete and submit their electronic Health History form in the Health Services portal through DORI.
+The DUIVF can be uploaded into the Health Services portal through the Duquesne Portal.
+Incoming students must also complete and submit their electronic Health History form in the Health Services portal through the Duquesne Portal.

 A student may be granted an exemption from immunizations by requesting and completing a vaccine exemption form.
 Students wishing to request an exemption should email Health Services at duhealth@duq.edu or call 412-396-1650.
+A student in a program with a clinical requirement who is granted a University exemption should be aware that clinical sites, in their discretion, may refuse to permit the student to complete the clinical if the student does not have the required immunizations.
+The University does not control the decision of such third party clinical sites.

-Note that in the event of an outbreak of specific highly communicable diseases or illness, any student who has not provided proof of immunization may be prohibited from living on campus or attending classes on campus even if they were granted an exemption and will be excluded from living on campus or attending classes on campus for fourteen days after the last case has been identified.
+\Note that in the event of an outbreak of specific highly communicable diseases or illness, any student who has not provided proof of immunization may be prohibited from living on campus or attending classes on campus even if they were granted an exemption and will be excluded from living on campus or attending classes on campus for fourteen days after the last case has been identified.
 There will be no reimbursement of tuition or fees if this situation should occur.

 - 19. Parental/Guardian Notification: A parent(s) and/or legal guardian(s) of an enrolled student at the University will be notified of matters involving their child/dependent as set forth in this Handbook, in other applicable University policies, and/or as permitted or required by applicable law, including the Family Educational Rights and Privacy Act. - 20.
-Parking: Students parking on campus must have a valid permit to do so and must park in their designated parking area or they may pay the daily rate as advertised in the Forbes Avenue Parking Garage.
+Parking: Students parking on campus must have a valid permit to do so and must park in their designated parking area or they may pay the daily rate as advertised in the Forbes Avenue/Parking Garage.
 Current permit holders must display their hangtag in a conspicuous location.
 Violations will result in fines.
 Payment of fines may be arranged in person or online via the Parking Office website. - 21.
 Political Activity: Students are expected to comply with TAP 27, "Political Activity", and Registered Student Organizations should also comply with the Registered Student Organization Handbook. - 22.
-Posting: Posting or distribution of printed materials in or on University buildings shall be in accordance with the policy and procedures established for each building. - 23.
-Smoking: Students are expected to comply with TAP 25, "Smoking". - 24.
-Sexual Harassment, Discrimination, and Misconduct: Duquesne University prohibits sexual harassment, discrimination, and misconduct consistent with Title IX and other applicable laws.
+Posting: Posting or distribution of printed materials in or on University buildings shall be in accordance with the University Facilities Policy. - 23.
+Interim Pregnant and Parenting Students Policy: Duquesne University is committed to providing a supportive and inclusive environment for pregnant and parenting students.
+Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of sex in any of its programs or activities, including but not limited to athletic, academic, extracurricular, and admission procedures.
+This prohibition includes discrimination against pregnant and/or parenting students.
+Pregnant or parenting students may request adjustments and/or modifications for pregnancy, childbirth, false pregnancy, end of pregnancy, or recovery therefrom, including lactation.